MatejBendik/MatejBendik/README.md

 - ⚡ Average Neovim Enjoyer
 - 📄 Notion Templates creator
-- 🧠 Currently learning NextJS
+- ❄️ Currently in Winter Arc
 - 💪 Obsessed with the gym and self-improvement
 - 🎓 Studying at the Technical University of Košice